-(a) Stock Subject to the Plan.
+- (a) Stock Subject to the Plan.
 Subject to the provisions of Section 16 of the Plan and the automatic increase set forth in Section 3(b), the maximum aggregate number of Shares that may be issued under the Plan is 6,207,976 Shares.
 In addition, Shares may become available for issuance under the Plan pursuant to Sections 3(b) and 3(c).
-The Shares may be authorized, but unissued, or reacquired Common Stock.

-(b) Automatic Share Reserve Increase.
-Subject to the provisions of Section 16 of the Plan, the number of Shares available for issuance under the Plan will automatically be increased on the first day of each Fiscal Year beginning with the 2018 Fiscal Year, in an amount equal to the least of (i) three percent (3%) of the outstanding shares of all classes of the Company's common stock on the last day of the immediately preceding Fiscal Year, or (ii) such number of Shares determined by the Administrator (the "Annual Increase").

-(c) Lapsed Awards.
+The Shares may be authorized, but unissued, or reacquired Common Stock. - (b) Automatic Share Reserve Increase.
+Subject to the provisions of Section 16 of the Plan, the number of Shares available for issuance under the Plan will automatically be increased on the first day of each Fiscal Year beginning with the 2018 Fiscal Year, in an amount equal to the least of (i) three percent (3%) of the outstanding shares of all classes of the Company's common stock on the last day of the immediately preceding Fiscal Year, or (ii) such number of Shares determined by the Administrator (the "Annual Increase"). - (c) Lapsed Awards.
 If an Award expires or becomes unexercisable without having been exercised in full, is surrendered pursuant to an Exchange Program, or, with respect to any Award payable in Shares, is forfeited to or repurchased by the Company due to failure to vest, the unpurchased Shares (or for Awards other than Options or Stock Appreciation Rights the forfeited or repurchased Shares), which were subject thereto will become available for future grant or sale under the Plan (unless the Plan has terminated).
 With respect to Stock Appreciation Rights, only Shares actually issued (i.e., the net Shares issued) pursuant to a Stock Appreciation Right will cease to be available under the Plan; all remaining Shares under Stock Appreciation Rights will remain available for future grant or sale under the Plan (unless the Plan has terminated).
-Shares that have actually been issued under the Plan under any Award will not be returned to the Plan and will not become available for future distribution under the Plan; provided, however, that if Shares issued pursuant to an Award payable in Shares are repurchased by the Company or are forfeited to the Company, such Shares will become available for future grant or sale under the Plan.
+Shares that have actually been issued under the Plan under any Award will not be returned to the Plan and will not become available for future distribution under the Plan; provided, however, that if Shares issued pursuant to an Award payable in Shares are repurchased by the Company or are forfeited to the Company, such Shares will become available for future grant under the Plan.
 Shares used to pay the exercise price of an Award or to satisfy the tax withholding obligations related to an Award will become available for future grant or sale under the Plan.
-Notwithstanding the foregoing and, subject to adjustment as provided in Section 16 of the Plan, the maximum number of Shares that may be issued upon the exercise of Incentive Stock Options will equal the aggregate Share number stated in Section 3(a), and shall be increased on January 1, 2018 and each January 1 thereafter until (and including) January 1, 2027, by the lesser of (i) the Annual Increase for such calendar year, and (ii) 1,980,292 Shares.
+To the extent an Award under the Plan is paid out in cash rather than Shares, such cash payment will not result in reducing the number of Shares available for issuance under the Plan.
+Notwithstanding the foregoing and, subject to adjustment as provided in Section 16 of the Plan, the maximum number of Shares that may be issued upon the exercise of Incentive Stock Options will equal the aggregate Share number stated in Section 3(a), and shall be increased on January 1, 2018 and each January 1 thereafter until (and including) January 1, 2027, by the lesser of (i) the Annual Increase for such calendar year, and (ii) 1,980,292 Sha